 A company may go in for a rights issue to finance its expansion or for debt reduction.
 Hence, it is pivotal that you subscribe to these shares only if you are confident about the company’s future.

-Recent Example: Reliance Industries had announced a rights issue in April 2020 in the ratio of 1:15: which meant that you would get 1 share for every 15 shares of RIL you held.
-It was offered at Rs 1,257 per share which was at a 14% discount to the closing price on April 30, 2020.
+Example: Reliance Industries had announced a rights issue in April 2020 in the ratio of 1:15: which meant that you would get 1 share for every 15 shares of RIL you held.
+It was offered at Rs 1,257 per share, which was a 14% discount from the closing price on April 30, 2020.

 A buyback of shares is when a company buys its shares from its shareholders to consolidate its stake in the enterprise.
 Usually, the shares are bought at a premium to reduce the number of outstanding shares in the market.
 This increases earnings per share.
 A buyback is seen as a positive sign reflecting the company’s confidence in itself.
 Some other reasons for buyback include: